When Should I Switch My Puppy To An Adult Dog Food Diet?

 Dental Health

 Your puppy's dental health can also influence the decision to switch to adult dog food.
-As puppies lose their baby teeth and adult teeth start to come in, they may experience discomfort or difficulties.
+As puppies lose their baby teeth and adult teeth start to come in, they may experience discomfort or chewing difficulties.
 Transitioning to adult dog food, which is often formulated to be more substantial and rely less on chewing, can help alleviate any potential dental issues.
 It is important to monitor your puppy's dental health and consult with your veterinarian if you notice any concerning changes.

 Stool Consistency